uk000/goto/README.md

 Going even further, `goto` proxy allows for routing to multiple upstream TCP endpoints based on SNI from client's TLS handshake. `Goto` would still act as an opaque TCP proxy and actual TLS handshake gets done between the client and the service, but `goto` can inspect the client handshake packets to read the SNI information and route to one of the multiple upstream TCP endpoints that are configured for SNI-based routing.
 Too much?
 Well, at least see the example in this doc: [Scenario: TCP Proxy with SNI matching using Goto](docs/goto-proxy-chaos.md#scenario-tcp-proxy-with-sni-matching-using-goto)

 #
+## `Use Case`: Test an upstream GRPC service behavior
+`Goto` client module has support for sending GRPC traffic to any arbitrary GRPC service.
+- You'd need a proto file for the upstream service that describes the service methods, inputs, outputs, etc.
+- `Goto` GRPC APIs allow you to upload proto files that `goto` can parse and learn about the available GRPC services.
+- Then it's just a matter of adding targets to the `goto` client module and asking it to trigger the traffic.

+See [Client GRPC Examples](docs/grpc-client-examples.md) for full working samples.

+#
 ## What Else?
 - You need to inspect some existing traffic between two applications in order to investigate some issue.
 The traffic passes through various network layers, and you wish to analyze the state of a request at a certain point in its journey, e.g. what does the request look like once it goes through a K8s ingress gateway.
 You're staring at the right tool.
 - You wish to test a proxy/gateway behavior sitting between a pair of client and service in the face of upstream and/or downstream chaos.
 Here our focus of testing is an intermediate proxy (e.g. service mesh).